mrcavalcanti/mosaicoo/contribute/breaking-changes-guide.md

 ## What is Levitate?

-[`@grafana/levitate`](https://github.com/grafana/levitate) is a tool created by Grafana that can show breaking changes between two versions of a **TypeScript** package or a source file.
+[`@grafana/levitate`](https://github.com/grafana/levitate) is a tool created by Mosaicoo that can show breaking changes between two versions of a **TypeScript** package or a source file.

 It can list exported members of an NPM package or imports used by an NPM package, **but we are mainly using it for comparing different versions of the same package to see changes in the exported members.**